Xerophayze/splitter/README.md

     - Optionally, enter a custom size.
     - Enter the number of images across and high.
     - Optionally, enter a name for the destination folder.
+    - Check the "Maintain source image format" checkbox if desired.
     - Click "Start Processing" to split and resize the images.

 3. The processed images will be saved in the specified folder, with each image split into smaller images resized to the chosen dimensions.